Irv Kosloff: Early life and education

-He was born in Philadelphia, the son of Russian Jewish immigrants Lillian and Louis Kosloff.
+Born in Philadelphia, Pennsylvania on May 10, 1912, Irv Kosloff was a son of Russian Jewish immigrants Lillian and Louis Kosloff.
 He had two brothers, Carl and Charles Kosloff.

-He graduated from South Philadelphia High School in 1930, where he played football and basketball as an offensive center and middle linebacker.
-Initially, Irv set out to be a dentist.
-However, after a knee injury, he lost his athletic scholarship to Temple University, which he had attended for approximately two years but had to drop out and search for a job for lack of funds.
-He found a job in the traffic department of the Container Corporation of America in Manayunk, Philadelphia.
-In 1932, he founded the Roosevelt Paper Company on State Road near Cottman Avenue in Philadelphia.
-Over the years, the company grew into one of the nation’s leading merchant/converters of printing and packaging paper.
+Irv Kosloff graduated from South Philadelphia High School in 1930, where he played football and basketball as an offensive center and middle linebacker.
+Initially, he set out to be a dentist; however, he sustained a knee injury, and lost his athletic scholarship to Temple University, which he had attended for approximately two years.
+Forced to drop out and search for a job due to financial problems, he found work in the traffic department of the Container Corporation of America in Manayunk, Philadelphia.

+In 1932, he founded the Roosevelt Paper Company, which was located on State Road near Cottman Avenue in Philadelphia.
+Over the years, the company grew into one of the nation's leading merchant/converters of printing and packaging paper.

 Career

 In May 1963, Kosloff, with the inspiration and aid of high-school classmate attorney Ike Richman, purchased the Syracuse Nationals of the National Basketball Association (NBA) from Danny Biasone, brought them to Philadelphia, and changed the team's name to the Philadelphia 76ers.
 Richman ran the day-to-day operations of the team, with Kosloff, busy with his growing paper business, remaining the silent partner.

 On December 4, 1965, Richman died of a heart attack at a 76ers-Boston Celtics game.
 Kosloff brought in Jack Ramsay to manage the team.

-Kosloff, an executive who insisted on answering his own telephone and never hired a secretary, attended 76ers games regularly at the Spectrum until slowed recently by illness.

-During Kosloff's tenure as owner, the Sixers made the playoffs nine time and won an NBA championship in 1966–67.
+During Kosloff's tenure as owner, the Sixers made the playoffs nine times and won an NBA championship in 1966–67.